-To help litigants navigate the snarled judicial system, the transformation framework called on courts to streamline procedures where possible and make the processes clearer.
+To help litigants navigate the snarled judicial system, the transformation framework called on the courts to streamline procedures when possible and make the processes clearer.
 Registrars, who handled administrative issues for each level of the court system, led efforts to standardize and clearly communicate administrative processes.

-Because administrative processes varied at each level-and in practice across courts registrars had to tailor solutions to their specific situations.
-The aim was to have a registry manual for each court, although as of 2015 the High Court had finalized and published one; the Court of Appeal and magistrates' courts were in the process of developing them.
+Because administrative processes varied at each level-and, in practice, across courts-registrars had to tailor solutions to their specific situations.
+The aim was to have a registry manual for each court, although as of fall 2015, the High Court had finalized and published one; the Court of Appeal and the magistrates' courts were in the process of developing them.
 In each case, it was a consultative process, designed to find out what each court station was doing and reach a consensus on the best practices to adopt nationwide.

-Improving operations at the registries where case files were stored was an important step to reduce delays.
+Improving operations at the registries where case files were stored was an important step in reducing delays.
 Because many registries were physically disorganized, locating case files was a common problem.
-Without an effective system to keep track of the files, unscrupulous staff could easily hide them or remove critical documents in order to derail a case.
+Without an effective system to keep track of files, unscrupulous staff could easily hide them or remove critical documents in order to derail a case.

-To better organize the stacks of paper files, registries serving the High Court and magistrates' courts adopted simple measures to make the files easier to locate and trace.
-Color-coding the files based on the type of case-such as criminal or children's cases-enabled staff to tell at a glance if something was in the wrong place, said Caroline Kabucho, assistant registrar of the magistrates' courts.
-In addition to color-coding, the High Court, which comprised several specialized divisions, reorganized their files to store the ones for each division separately.
+To better organize the stacks of paper files, registries serving the High Court and the magistrates' courts adopted simple measures to make the files easier to locate and trace.
+Color coding of files based on the type of case-such as criminal cases or children's cases-enabled staff to tell at a glance whether something was in the wrong place, said Caroline Kabucho, assistant registrar of the magistrates' courts.
+In addition to color coding, the High Court, which comprised several specialized divisions, began to reorganize its files to store each division's files separately.

 Equally important was the challenge of keeping track of who had specific files.
-Eunice Mutie, who worked as a legal and program officer in the office of the High Court registrar, described a system of "tracer cards," which staff placed on the shelf where the file was stored whenever it was retrieved for any reason, for instance to a courtroom, so that anyone looking for the file could immediately trace its location.
-Registries also tracked the movement of the files in written books called "movement registers," which Kabucho stressed offered an avenue for accountability.
+Eunice Mutie, a legal and program officer in the office of the High Court registrar, described a system of tracer cards that, whenever a file was retrieved for any reason-for instance, to bring to a courtroom-staff placed on the shelf where the file had been stored so that anyone looking for it could immediately trace its location.
+Registries also tracked the movement of files in written books called movement registers, which Kabucho stressed offered an avenue for accountability.
 "You trace it back to who had the file . . .
 If I gave it to you and you signed that it's complete, [and] by the time you're handing it over to the next person, it's not complete, somebody has to be held liable for the missing file or missing documents," she said.

 Making it easier to find files was not the only issue.
-It was also important to communicate to litigants the documentation needed in order for their case to move forward.
+It was also important to communicate to litigants the documentation needed for their cases to move forward.
 The High Court registry developed a checklist of standardized requirements that applied to all venues, which Nyakundi, a High Court judge based in Kajiado who had worked on the registry manual, said was critical to avoid confusion arising from processes that varied across courts.

-The courts developed other procedures designed to clarify and speed court procedures.
-The Court of Appeal introduced "practice directions" that required pretrial conferences to ensure that the case was ready, in order to avoid situations in which a case went for a full hearing and then was adjourned.
-The directions also limited the amount of materials submitted so that judges had to spend less time going through the files.15
+The courts took other steps to clarify and speed court procedures.
+To ensure that a case was ready, the Court of Appeal introduced practice directions that required pretrial conferences to avoid situations in which a case went for a full hearing and then was adjourned.
+The directions also limited the amount of materials submitted so that judges could spend less time going through files.